Frequently Asked Questions

 Is the building suitable for wheelchairs?

 Yes.
 If you are a wheelchair user and you wish to see a planetarium show, we recommend booking two seats in the front row (the seats are quite narrow so two seats might be required to fit your chair).
-There are no stairs throughout the exhibit, and the exhibit is wheelchair friendly.
+There are no stairs throughout the exhibition, and it is wheelchair friendly.
 The exhibition is arranged along a ramp that winds up and down the edge of the building, so the floor is slightly inclined at points.

 Is the ESO Supernova accessible by public transport for people with limited mobility?